Parents have a huge influence on the faith of their children. We know this from what we see and experience in parish ministry but also from research.

 Acknowledge and validate parents as spiritual leaders in their homes

-Sometimes an unexpected result of ‘giving parents a break’ on Sunday mornings by taking their children away to separate programs is that we give the message that church leaders are better at educating their children in the faith than parents are.
+Sometimes an unexpected result of ‘giving parents a break’ on Sundays by taking their children away to separate programs is that we give the message that church leaders are better at educating their children in the faith than parents.
 Age-appropriate programs are great, but they work best in partnership with home discipleship.

 Is there real and helpful communication between church leaders and parents?

 Are parents encouraged to be involved?

 Maybe your church can’t fit all the kids and adults into one space on a Sunday.
 Why not invite the parents to visit the kids' program regularly instead?
 Perhaps include a term dinner where parents and leaders and kids can talk about what has been learned, how kids are going and what parents can be doing at home (and actually have an agenda where these things are explicitly shared and discussed).

 Provide opportunities for family discipleship as a church community

 Many parents feel overwhelmed when reminded that they should be teaching their children the Bible at home.
 Many single people feel alienated and left out when this is mentioned.
 But we actually all need each other.
 Together we are the the family of God with a responsibility to encourage, teach and build up our youth and children.
 I’d bet even the most together family in your church would still confess they need encouragement and support.
 What might this look like?

 It might be an event where families (including members of the whole church family) come together to serve the church (for example, working bees, cooking nights) or community (for example, packing Christmas hampers or doing a fundraising fun run).
 And alongside this doing together, we can encourage conversations about Jesus, and what it looks like to face challenges in life as one of Jesus’ followers.